“You’re going to love this play,” Marcus told me.

 “It’s about two star-crossed lovers from warring families,” Marcus said.
 “Not to spoil anything, but this is a tragedy, and as you can imagine, it doesn’t go well for them.”

 My brother’s face fell.
 “Oh, you’ve already seen it.”

-“I had better things to do than pay attention in class,” he said with a wave of his hand.
+“I had better things to do than pay attention in class,” he said with an imperious wave of his hand.

-My own itched to slap him.
+He’d meant the comment as a joke, but instead of laughing, I had to fight down the urge to growl.
 Women weren’t allowed an education, and here he was, shoving it in my face that he had taken his own for granted.

 “Are you all right?”
 Marcus asked, catching sight of my expression.

 “I’m fine, it’s this new corset,” I lied.

 “I don’t know why you ladies wear those fangled contraptions.”